Main Claire's Itchy Feet logo

 Wales is a fairly rural place which means that you won’t really find any of the big hotel chains there.
 However, if you love authentic and traditional accommodation, this will be your paradise.

-Here are some of the most common accommodation types in Wales:
+Here are some of the most common accommodation types when you travel in Wales:

-• Pubs: most pubs in Wales offer accommodation.
+• Pubs: Vacationing in Wales means you will see so many Pubs!
+Most pubs in Wales offer accommodation.
 Generally, they have a few rooms upstairs.
 It usually costs about £90 per night, breakfast included.
 This is quite a good way to get both authenticity and food for a decent price.

 • Camping: last but not least!
 Camping is one of the best ways to experience Wales.
 You can admire the beautiful sky and stars.
 There are many campsites, especially in the National Parks.